After trying year, Dayton rallies around college hoops team

 “This team is special,” Landers said.
 “They’re proud of what we’re doing, and we just want to continue to make them proud.”

-AP sports writer Mitch Stacy in Dayton contributed.
+AP sports writers Mitch Stacy and Joe Kay in Dayton contributed.
 Follow Dan Sewell at https://www.twitter.com/dansewell